General

 If you don’t qualify for these programs, and you’re going to work or school, you may qualify for the MDHHS subsidy.
 It helps cover all or some of the costs of child care.
 There are a few steps to this process that Connect4Care Kids explains step-by-step.

 We’re here to help.
-Start your search today for early childhood learning and care at Connect4CareKids.org or by texting KIDS to 42273.
+Start your search today for early childhood learning and care at Connect4CareKids.org.
+In Wayne County, you can also text KIDS to 42273.
+(Texting is not currently supported in Macomb, Oakland or Washtenaw counties.)

 Message and data rates may apply.
 Message frequency varies.
 Terms: https://bit.ly/c4c-t.
 Privacy policy: https://bit.ly/c4c-p.